10 Rules of Thumb for Trust Income Taxation

 - Total return trust is a fairly recent concept.
 Unlike traditional trust accounting, total return income is defined as a percentage of trust assets, usually between 3 percent and 5 percent.
 Distributions can include income items, capital gains, and principal.

-Rule #7: It rarely makes sense for a CRT to invest in tax-exempt securities.
+Rule #7: It rarely makes sense for a Charitable Remainder Trust to invest in tax-exempt securities.

-At this writing, income earned by a CRT is not taxed; however, when distributions are made, the beneficiary pays taxes on the income from the payments received.
+At this writing, income earned by a Charitable Remainder Trust is not taxed; however, when distributions are made, the beneficiary pays taxes on the income from the payments received.
 So, although one benefit of CRTs is that the trustee avoids capital gains when highly appreciated assets are sold, the tax avoidance is only temporary.

 Please note: Tax-exempt bonds are normally not a trustee’s first investment choice for a CRT because tax-exempt income cannot be distributed until all of the undistributed ordinary and capital gain has been used.